dustin10/VichUploaderBundle/Resources/doc/namers.md

   * `Vich\UploaderBundle\Naming\PropertyDirectoryNamer`
   * `Vich\UploaderBundle\Naming\CurrentDateTimeDirectoryNamer`

-**SubdirDirectoryNamer** creates subdirs depends of file name, `abcdef.jpg` will be stored in as folder `ab`.
-It is also possible configure how many chars use per directory name and how many directories to create.
+**SubdirDirectoryNamer** creates subdirs depending on the file name, i.e. `abcdef.jpg` will be stored in a folder `ab`.
+It is also possible to configure how many chars use per directory name and how many directories to create.

 To use it, you just have to specify the service for the `directory_namer`